kuadrat/data-slicer/doc/source/data_format.rst

 Conclusion
 ..........

 And that's it.
-We have now successfully converted some datafile into a ``PIT``-readable format.
+We have now successfully converted a datafile into a ``PIT``-readable format.
 Of course, if you have to do this kind of operation often, it would be a good idea to write a little script that does these steps for you.